21 Stunning Varieties of Prayer Plants to Grow at Home

 And another one of its synonyms and previous monikers is Phyllodes bella.

-The leaves of ‘Network’ are oval and pointed with slightly wavy margins, giving them something of an oversized holly leaf appearance.
+The leaves are oval and pointed with slightly wavy margins, giving them something of an oversized holly leaf appearance.

-‘Network’ has an upright habit, growing to be eighteen to twenty-four inches tall and twelve to eighteen inches wide.
+‘Network’ has an upright habit, growing 18 to 24 inches tall and 12 to 18 inches wide.

 9. Insignis

-Native to Brazil, Goeppertia insignis has long, narrow, pointed leaves and a pattern that gives it its common names, “rattlesnake plant” or “rattlesnake calathea.”
+Native to Brazil, Goeppertia insignis has long, narrow, pointed leaves and a pattern that gives it its common names of “rattlesnake plant” or “rattlesnake calathea.”

 Rattlesnake calathea is also known botanically as G. lancifolia, Calathea lancifolia, and C. insignis.

-The leaves of this species are extremely wavy, and their undersides are purple or maroon in color.
+The leaves are extremely wavy, and their undersides are purple or maroon in color.

-Rattlesnake calatheas have a fountain-like spreading growth habit, and can grow to be twenty to thirty inches tall and wide.
+Rattlesnake calatheas have a fountain-like spreading growth habit, and can grow up to 20 to 30 inches tall and wide.

 10. Lietzei